-Photos 242-243: Ukraine flowers.
-Source: Ukraine Organization of Forestry Forests are granted by the State to companies, institutions and organizations, ministries and departments for permanent use.
+Photos 243-244: Ukraine flowers.
+Source: Ukraine

+Forests are granted by the State to companies, institutions and organizations, ministries and departments for permanent use.
 Some of them are: National Agency for Forest Resources (66 %), Ministry of Agricultural Policy and Catering (5.5 %), Ministry of Defence (1.6%), Ministry of Emergency Situations (2.1%), Ministry of Ecology and Natural Resources (1.5%), Ministry of Infrastructure (1.2%), local governments (12.4%) other ministries and departments (2.2%), land belonging to the state (7.5%).